Shouree/storm-http-framework/doc/05-Libraries/08-Crypto/index.md

 default cryptographic libraries of the operating system.
 On Linux and other POSIX systems, OpenSSL (>= 1.1.0) is used.
 On Windows, the standard cryptographic library (SChannel) is used instead.
 This way, the SSL library benefits from any security patches in these critical libraries that are provided by your operating system.
+Note: SSL support does not work on Windows 7.

 Usage